by Sasha Ayad, M.Ed., LPC

 The clinician’s job is to gently help clients move beyond simplistic gender cliches to a place of deeper self-discovery, regardless of where that leads.

-Understanding Transgender Ideology:
+Understanding Transgender Theory & Terminology:

 Don’t approach therapy from a political angle

-I understand transgender ideology and how it operates politically, but I’ve learned that approaching the therapeutic work from a political angle misses the point.
+I understand transgender theory and how it operates politically, but I’ve learned that approaching the therapeutic work from a political angle misses the point.
 Approaching topics from either an activist or critical lens pulls the work away from a more profound, psychological place.
 The political and critical approaches also recycle stale arguments the teen has likely heard in friend groups, at home, or online.
 Instead, I’ve learned to model a completely different, third way to hold this experience with them so we can probe much more rich and interesting questions.

 Manage your expectations: